Orion’s ShortTube 80 Variants

 My ST80 mostly gets used on a Bogen 3001 tripod with a 3030 three-axis head.

 Optics of ShortTube 80

-Stars snap to focus at 80x-160x, though due to the blue fringe there is sometimes a little ambiguity over the correct best-focus point on extended objects.
-(By sacrificing some focus accuracy, you can minimize the blue fringe and make it look slightly better at first glance… but try not to do that, because the in-focus white light is much more important.)
+Stars snap into focus at 80x-160x, though due to the blue fringe, there is sometimes a little ambiguity over the correct best-focus point on extended objects.
+(By sacrificing some focus accuracy, you can minimize the blue fringe and make it look slightly better at first glance.
+But try not to do that, because the in-focus white light is much more important.)